mgrman/BlazorWith3d/README.md

 ### Not gonna do for now

+- switch to ArraySegment instead of byte[]
+    - RESOLUTION: JS interop in Blazor generically supports faster conversion only for byte[] type, ArraySegment is supported as memoryView only in WASM interop

 - even generate structs for message arguments!
     - RESOLUTION not usable until Code generators can be chained (ie then the code can be memorypack usable)